kushaldas/pym/docs/functions.rst

    Remember that you can not have an argument without default argument if you already have one argument with default values before it.
 Like *f(a, b=90, c)* is illegal as *b* is having a default value but after that *c* is not having any default value.

 Also remember that default value is evaluated only once, so if you have any mutable object like list it will make a difference.
-See the next example
+See the next example:

 ::